How to Look Up Public Eviction Records in 5 Minutes (for Free)

 A few states allow tenants to expunge (or remove) an eviction case from the public record.

-In those states, the former tenant is typically required to file a formal petition with the court to have the eviction case sealed, expunged, or suppressed (depending on the state).
+In those states, the former tenant must file a formal petition with the court to have the eviction case sealed, expunged, or suppressed (depending on the state).

-In some states, tenants are only allowed to expunge the case if there are no outstanding money judgments.
+In some states, tenants can only ask to expunge the case if there are no outstanding money judgments.
 This means that the tenant has paid in full any past-due rent, damages, or other fees, fines, and costs they were ordered to pay at the eviction hearing.

 Other states will only allow the case to be sealed if it was dismissed, settled prior to the hearing, or if the court ruled in favor of the tenant.

 If the expungement is granted, the eviction case will no longer appear on a rental history report or as part of the tenant’s eviction record.
-Any unpaid judgment amounts will still show up on a credit report, however.
+However, any unpaid judgment amounts will still show up on a credit report.

 The following states allow tenants to seal their eviction cases:

-In Wisconsin, if the eviction case was dismissed, it will be automatically removed from public records after two years, meaning it will no longer appear on a rental history or eviction records report.
+In Wisconsin, if the eviction case is dismissed, it will be automatically removed from public records after two years.

-New Jersey, Pennsylvania, Rhode Island, and Washington, D.C., are currently considering legislation that would allow tenants to seal an eviction case.
+New Jersey, Pennsylvania, Rhode Island, and Washington, D.C., are currently considering legislation allowing tenants to seal an eviction case.

 Several other states allow portions of civil cases to be sealed, but it’s unclear whether these laws would also apply to eviction cases.